NathanTzChung/cse15l-lab-reports/lab-report-4-week-8.md

 >
 > ![Snippet2_Preview](lab4_snippet2_preview.JPG)
 >
-> These are the expected valid links: "a.com", "a.com(())", "example.com"
+These are the expected valid links: "a.com", "a.com(())", "example.com"

-> Here is how I turned it into a test
+> Here is how I turned it into a test:
 >
 > ![Snippet2_test](lab4_snippet2_test.JPG)

 > The corresponding outputs when running the test (*Both my implementation and the other group's impementations failed the test*)
 >
-> My failed output
+> My failed output:
 >
 > ![Snippet2_error](lab4_snippet2_error.JPG)
 >
-> Reviewed group's failed ouput
+> Reviewed group's failed ouput:
 >
 > ![Snippet2_reviewed_error](lab4_snippet2_review_error.JPG)